One day in October of 1960, Jerry called me and ask if I would

 driveway on Miami Beach chatting like old friends.
 We started

-talking about old times and were again good friends when we
+talking about old times, and were, once again, good friends when we

 reached the cars.
 The Americana never came up.
 The plan for that